 A nonprofit applied to a service provider for a project to build a brochure.
 The staff knew what they wanted the brochure to do—reach a new population of students for their school—and the combined client and pro bono team dedicated a big part of their first group conversation to discussing this need.
-With a clearly-defined end goal in mind, the team of consultant team hit a home run on the project.
+With a clearly defined end goal in mind, the consultant team hit a home run on the project.

 WHEN IT'S IGNORED, PRINCIPLE ONE LOOKS LIKE THIS: